Corylus avellana

 Corylus avellana, the common hazel, is a species of flowering plant in the birch family Betulaceae.
 The shrubs usually grow 3–8 m tall.
 The nut is round, in contrast to the longer filbert nut.
 Common hazel is native to Europe and Western Asia.

 The species is mainly cultivated for its nuts.
 The name 'hazelnut' applies to the nuts of any species in the genus Corylus, but in commercial contexts usually describes C. avellana.
-This hazelnut or cob nut, the kernel of the seed, is edible and used raw, roasted, or ground into a paste.
+This hazelnut or cob nut (sometimes cobnut), the kernel of the seed, is edible and used raw, roasted, or ground into a paste.
 Historically, the shrub was an important component of the hedgerows used as field boundaries in lowland England.
 The wood was grown as coppice, with the poles used for wattle-and-daub building and agricultural fencing.

 Description

 Common hazel is typically a shrub reaching 3–8 m tall, but can reach 15 m.
 The leaves are deciduous, rounded, 6–12 cm long and across, softly hairy on both surfaces, and with a double-serrate margin.
 The flowers are produced very early in spring, before the leaves, and are monoecious with single-sex wind-pollinated catkins.
 Male catkins are pale yellow and 5–12 cm long, while female flowers are very small and largely concealed in the buds with only the bright red 1–3 mm long styles visible.
 The fruit is a nut, produced in clusters of one to five together, each nut held in a short leafy involucre ("husk") which encloses about three-quarters of the nut.
 The nut is roughly spherical to oval, 15–20 mm long and 12–20 mm broad (larger, up to 25 mm long, in some cultivated selections), yellow-brown with a pale scar at the base.
 The nut falls out of the involucre when ripe, about 7–8 months after pollination.

 It is readily distinguished from the closely related filbert (Corylus maxima) by the short involucre; in the filbert the nut is fully enclosed by a beak-like involucre longer than the nut.